Understanding Cracked Tooth Syndrome

 Imagine enjoying a crunchy snack when suddenly, a sharp pain shoots through your tooth.
-This could be a sign of Cracked Tooth Syndrome (CTS), a common dental issue that’s often difficult to diagnose.
+This could be a sign of Cracked Tooth Syndrome (CTS), a common dental issue that is often difficult to diagnose.
 Early detection and treatment are crucial to prevent further complications.
 Let’s delve into what Cracked Tooth Syndrome is, its causes, symptoms, diagnosis, treatment options, and prevention strategies.

 What is Cracked Tooth Syndrome?